Chow groups of tensor triangulated categories: Introduction

 where $\Chow^p(X)$ is the free abelian group on subvarieties $Y \subset X$ of codimension $p$, modulo the subgroup of cycles rationally equivalent to zero (i.e.\ those that appear as the divisor of a rational function on a subvariety of codimension $p-1$).

-A question that arises is how to approach the subject from the point of view of the derived category of~$X$.
-In \cite{balmer2005spectrum}, it is shown that we can reconstruct $X$ from its derived category of perfect complexes $\Dperf(X)$ considered as a \emph{tensor-triangulated category}.
-Thus, it should also be possible to reconstruct $\Chow(X)$ from $\Dperf(X)$ ``in purely categorical terms''.
-More precisely one would like to construct a functor $\Chow^{\Delta}_p(-)$, that takes a tensor-triangulated category $\mathcal{K}$ and produces a group $\Chow^{\Delta}_p(\mathcal{K})$ such that~$\Chow^{\Delta}_p(\Dperf(X)) \cong \Chow^p(X)$.
+How should one approach the subject from the point of view of the derived category of~$X$?
+In \cite{balmer2005spectrum}, it is shown that we can reconstruct $X$ from its derived category of perfect complexes $\Dperf(X)$ considered as a \emph{tensor triangulated category}.
+Thus, it should also be possible to reconstruct $\Chow(X)$ from $\Dperf(X)$ ``in purely \emph{tensor triangular} terms''.
+More precisely one would like to construct for each $p \geq 0$ a functor $\Chow^{\Delta}_p(-)$, that takes a tensor triangulated category $\mathcal{K}$ and produces a group $\Chow^{\Delta}_p(\mathcal{K})$ such that~$\Chow^{\Delta}_p(\Dperf(X)) \cong \Chow^p(X)$.

-In this paper we show that such a construction possible by giving a definition of $\Chow^{\Delta}_p(-)$, suggested to the author by P. Balmer in 2011 and available in \cite{balmerchow} (in slightly different form).
-The essential point is that when one filters the category $\Dperf(X)$ by codimension of support, the successive subquotients split as a coproduct of ``local categories'' (cf. \cite{balmerfiltrations}), analogously to what happens when one performs the same procedure for the abelian category~$\mathrm{Coh}(X)$.
-One then continues to define the codimension-$p$ cycle group of $\Dperf(X)$ as the Grothendieck group of the $p$-th subquotient of the filtration, keeping in mind Quillen's work \cite{quillenhigher}*{\S 7}.
-Finally, one obtains a definition of the codimension-$p$ Chow group of $\Dperf(X)$ by analogy from Quillen's coniveau spectral sequence.
-We prove: \begin{announcethm}[\ref{agreementthm}] Let $X$ be a non-singular scheme of finite type over a field.
+In this article we show that such a construction is given by a definition of $\Chow^{\Delta}_p(-)$ suggested to the author by P. Balmer in 2011 and now published in \cite{balmerchow}.
+The starting point here is the observation that when one filters the category $\Dperf(X)$ by codimension of support, the successive subquotients split as a coproduct of ``local categories'' (cf. \cite{balmerfiltrations}), analogously to what happens when one performs the same procedure for the abelian category~$\mathrm{Coh}(X)$.
+One continues to define the codimension $p$ cycle group of $\Dperf(X)$ as the Grothendieck group of the $p$-th subquotient of the filtration.
+We then obtain a definition of the codimension-$p$ Chow group of $\Dperf(X)$ by analogy with Quillen's coniveau spectral sequence (see \cite{quillenhigher}*{\S 7}).
+We prove: \begin{announcethm}[\ref{agreementthm}] Let $X$ be a non-singular, separated scheme of finite type over a field.
 Endow $\Dperf(X)$ with the opposite of the Krull codimension as a dimension function (cf. Definition \ref{dimfuncdef}).
 Then for all $p \in \mathbb{Z}$,

 \end{announcethm}